mdn/content/files/en-us/learn/server-side/django/forms/index.md

 1. Display the default form the first time it is requested by the user.

-    - The form may contain blank fields (e.g. if you're creating a new record), or it may be pre-populated with initial values (e.g. if you are changing a record, or have useful default initial values).
+    - The form may contain blank fields if you're creating a new record, or it may be pre-populated with initial values (for example, if you are changing a record, or have useful default initial values).
     - The form is referred to as _unbound_ at this point, because it isn't associated with any user-entered data (though it may have initial values).

 2. Receive data from a submit request and bind it to the form.